 In August, residents in neighborhoods throughout Nampa and across the nation are asked to lock their doors, turn on outside lights and spend the evening outside with neighbors and police.
 Many neighborhoods throughout Nampa will be hosting a variety of special events such as block parties, cookouts, ice cream socials, parades, contests, youth activities, anti-crime rallies, with visits from Mayor Bob Henry, Chief Joe Huff, Cpt Brad Daniels & Cpt Curt Shankel, McGruff the Crime Dog, and various other police and fire personnel.

-If you would like to host a NNO event in your neighborhood, please fill out the NNO Application (which has been pulled for 2020 due to COVID19).
+If you would like to host a NNO event in your neighborhood, please fill out the NNO Application.

 For questions, contact CSO Yvette Fickel.